 The origins of this square, located in the heart of our capital city, can be traced back to the early 1800's.
 In 1813 an impressive statue of Lord Horatio Nelson was erected here to celebrate the Battle of Trafalgar in 1805, when the British fleet under the leadership of Admiral Lord Nelson defeated a combined French and Spanish fleet.
 The area was called Trafalgar Square.

-The name Trafalgar Square remained until 1999 when it was oficially changed to National Heroes Square in honour of the ten national heroes of Barbados.
+The name Trafalgar Square remained until 1999 when it was officially changed to National Heroes Square in honour of the national heroes of Barbados.
 In 2020 the statue of Lord Nelson was moved to the Barbados Museum and Historical Society.

 It's an intriguing place to visit.
 Although set in the midst of the bustling city it retains a certain reverence.
-In addition to the Lord Nelson statue (which remains despite the name change from Trafalgar Square), you'll find the cenotaph honouring Barbadians who died at war, and the beautiful Dolphin Fountain commemorating the introduction of piped water to Bridgetown in 1861.
+Here you'll discover the cenotaph honouring Barbadians who died at war, and the beautiful Dolphin Fountain commemorating the introduction of piped water to Bridgetown in 1861.